Dives 5 through

 feeling good about myself, my world and our society.
 The positive

-pleasure to dive with agree that after a day of diving, life just can't get
+had the pleasure to dive with agree that after a day of diving, life just

 Above, I was very happy to tell you of my June 2004 scuba diving adventure